bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @BoxyUwU, @TheRawMeatball, @Frizi, @thebluefish, @sapir, @bjorn3, @DJMcNab</div>

-Bevy ECS received a solid number of soundness and correctness improvements this release, alongside some unsafe code removals.
-Queries and internal storages like Tables and BlobVecs in particular had a number of improvements in these areas.
-And we have even more improvements in the works!
+Bevy ECS received a solid number of soundness and correctness bug fixes this release, alongside some unsafe code block removals.
+Queries and internal storages like Tables and BlobVecs in particular had a number of fixes and improvements in these areas.
+As Bevy ECS matures, our bar for unsafe code blocks and soundness must also mature.
+Bevy ECS will probably never be 100% free of unsafe code blocks, because we are modeling parallel data access that Rust literally cannot reason about without our help.
+But we are committed to removing as much unsafe code as we can (and we have a number of refactors in the works to further improve the situation).

 ### Hierarchy Convenience Functions